 Idaho Dept. of Fish & Game: Jonathan Ebel

-Fish Passage Center (FPC): Dave Benner

 TMT Coordination

 Actions that may impact fish system-wide will be coordinated and documented through TMT.
 Actions that may impact fish at a specific project which are a result of actual operations, implementation of FOP/BiOp actions, incidental take, terms and conditions contained in the BiOps, or research projects will be coordinated through the process outlined in section 2.5.
 TMT Guidelines are posted as an Appendix to the annual Water Management Plan.